RemiGirard/TOAD-infra/README.md

 ```

-optionnal:add bastionkey to be able to access manually to the workers
+optional:add bastionkey to be able to access manually to the workers
 ```
 ssh test-ts
 nano .ssh/id_ed25519.pub